yan-zaretskiy/eclair/README.md

 ## Inspecting results

-- Inside the `plotting` folder there is Python code that uses `ipywidgets` in a Jupyter notebook to load and display data from the MessagePack format.
-The `docs` folder contains a brief description of the MessagePack layout.
+Inside the `plotting` folder there is Python code that uses `ipywidgets` in a Jupyter notebook to load and display data from the MessagePack format.
+Consult the `README.md` file in that folder to setup an appropriate Python environment.

+The `docs` folder contains a brief description of the MessagePack layout in case you want to manually inspect it.

 ## Inspecting results (web)